 Chief Justice William Howard Taft wrote both decisions.
 And yet, Taft was by no means the most vehement opponent of such pro-labor government regulations.
 That distinction, as evidenced in the Court's ban on minimum wages for women and children in Adkins v.
-Children's Hospital, belonged to the more ideologically conservative "Four Horsemen"-George Sutherland, Pierce Butler, Willis Van Devanter, and James McReynolds-cach of whom adhered to a view of certain labor laws as the sort of "meddlesome interferences" the Court had highlighted in Lochner v.
-New York.13 With Taft and Justice Edward Sanford assuming only somewhat more moderate stances on these sorts of issues, opponents of allegedly unchecked free enterprise could solely count on the more centrist Justice Harlan Fiske Stone, the liberal idol Justice Brandeis, and the aging but legendary Justice Oliver Wendell Holmes.
-When Taft resigned in 1930, dying soon thereafter, he left behind an institution that one Senator accused of "fixing policies for the people ... when they should leave that to Congress" and that another called "the economic dictator of the United States."14

-President Hoover's response to these criticisms was to nominate Charles Evans Hughes to lead the Court.
-Hughes was a former public servant who had earned labor interests' revulsion because of his current employment as a Wall Street corporate lawyer.
-In the end, the Senate chose to confirm the distinguished former Secretary of State, Governor of New York, and Supreme Court Associate Justice.
+Children's Hospital, 12 belonged to the more ideologically conservative "Four Horsemen"-George Sutherland, Pierce Butler, Willis Van Devanter, and James McReynolds-each of whom adhered to a view of certain labor laws as the sort of "meddlesome interferences" the Court had highlighted in Lochner v.
+New York.
+13 With Taft and Justice Edward Sanford assuming only somewhat more moderate stances on these sorts of issues, opponents of allegedly unchecked free enterprise could solely count on the more centrist Justice Harlan Fiske Stone, the liberal idol Justice Brandeis, and the aging but legendary Justice Oliver Wendell Holmes.
+When Taft resigned in 1930, dying soon thereafter, he left behind an institution that one Senator accused of "fixing policies for the people . . . when they should leave that to Congress" and that another called "the economic dictator of the United States."14 revulsion because of his current employment as a Wall Street corporate lawyer.
+15 In the end, the Senate chose to confirm the distinguished former Secretary of State, Governor of New York, and Supreme Court Associate Justice.
 Most of the Taft Court's opponents in the Senate reserved their vitriol for Hoover's choice to replace Justice Sanford, who also died that year-a young federal appellate judge from North Carolina named John J. Parker.